Barclays rejigs management in Europe

-LONDON (Reuters) - British bank Barclays (BARC.L) said the head of its retail and business banking in Spain and Portugal is leaving the bank and will be replaced by the head of its Italian retail operations.
+LONDON, Jan 30 (Reuters) - British bank Barclays said the head of its retail and business banking in Spain and Portugal is leaving the bank and will be replaced by the head of its Italian retail operations.

 Barclays said on Thursday Jaime Echegoyen had decided to leave the bank and Claudio Corradini will become the CEO of retail and business banking (RBB) in Iberia with immediate effect.
 Corradini had led Barclays RBB in Italy after joining the bank in 2010.
 Tony Blanco, CEO of RBB in France, will now also lead the operation in Italy.